People with dark skin: Dermatological characteristics, skin conditions and care tips

 Epidermal permeability is the skin’s ability to retain and regulate water.
 Dark-skinned people generally have a higher epidermal permeability than lighter-skinned people.
 This means that the skin can lose more water and therefore be more prone to dryness and flaking.
 Dry skin can lead to itching, irritation, and eventually it can compromise the skin’s barrier function, making the skin more susceptible to infections and other skin problems.

 That is why it is important to keep the skin well hydrated with moisturizing creams, ointments, oils and other products suitable for this skin type.
 When choosing products for dark skin, it is important to look at the ingredients and choose products that do not contain irritants such as harsh chemicals or excessive exfoliation.
-It is also recommended to choose products rich in oils and butters, such as shea butter, coconut oil, jojoba oil and argan oil, as these products can hydrate the skin and protect against moisture loss.
+It is also recommended to choose products rich in oils and butters, such as shea butter, coconut oil, jojoba oil and argan oil, as these products can hydrate the skin and protect it from moisture loss.

 Skin aging in dark skin types